leoki6/Digital-Communications/L4_FSK_ASK/README.md

 Moving forward into the second stage, an envelope detector is effectively built.
 The ASK signal passes through a rectifier and LPF and is represented on the digital oscilloscope.
 However, while the demodulation was successful its current state is not a perfect copy of the original.
 This is due to attenuation, rectifier losses, and delays between modules.
 The waveform is depecited below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L4_FSK_ASK/Figures/3_Initial_ASK_Demod.png)

 To improve the recovered signal, one can employ a comparator in conjuction with a variable VDC to set the voltage level for the reference.
-It accomplishes this by comparing voltage values to the reference and comparator quickly switches the output to the relevant logic level.
+It accomplishes this by comparing voltage values to the reference input and quickly switches the output to the relevant logic level.
 Its characteristics involve high gain, sensitivity to small changes, and hysteresis.
 The wavefroms are depicted below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L4_FSK_ASK/Figures/4_Comparator.png)

 As additional work, introducing noise using the noise module and the adder module shows how the impact of noise can cause errors and make a signal unrecovorable despite looking "correct".
 The influence of 6 dB and 0 db of noise are shown below: